polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

    .:@.code/
    get-value:x:@.arguments/*/query

-// Changes the value of the [exists] node below to become the above expression set-x:x:./**/.lambda/*/if/*/exists convert:x:@strings.concat
+// Changes the value of the [exists] node below to become our query expression set-x:x:./**/.lambda/*/if/*/exists convert:x:@strings.concat
       type:x